 And welcome back once again, ladies and gentlemen, your guiding light.

-Rush Limbaugh pointing the way your beacon, your rock.
+Rush Limbaugh pointing the way, your beacon, your rock.

 Great to have you here.

-Well what could be done in terms of government policy to expand the use of health savings accounts, which are tax-free savings to be used for health care and tax credits that allow taxpayers to keep, say, $10,000 a year to be used to purchase private policies.
+What could be done in terms of government policy to expand the use of health savings accounts, which are tax-free savings to be used for health care and tax credits that allow taxpayers to keep, say, $10,000 a year to be used to purchase private policies.

 Why not give them some money for their own health savings?

-The health savings account's very simple.
+The health savings account is very simple.

 They give you the money.

-They're basically returning yours to you in the first place because they don't have any money other than printing it without taxing you.
+And they're basically returning yours to you in the first place because they don't have any money other than printing it without taxing you.

-You buy the health insurance you want, you get to keep that which you don't spend.
+You get to keep that which you don't spend.

 We are giving people direct payments for all kinds of things.